TejpalSinghTomar/TejpalSinghTomar/README.md

 To showcase my journey and projects in cybersecurity and ethical hacking, demonstrating skills in vulnerability assessment, threat analysis, and secure coding practices.
 This Platform serves as a platform to share tools, tutorials, and solutions aimed at enhancing digital security and fostering a safer cyberspace.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project] [Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|